How to plan a kid-friendly summer vacation

 First of all, make it easy on yourself.
-Now is not the time to plan a backpacking trip through Sweden – instead, make it simple and either drive to your nearest beach or take one flight to your nearest vacation spot.
+Now is not the time to plan a backpacking trip through the Himalayas – instead, make it simple and either drive to your nearest beach or take one flight to your nearest vacation spot.
 You don’t need to try to overdo it or impress anyone the first time you take your kid on vacation – go for somewhere tried and tested and go for package deals that are designed to work with young families.
 When your kids are older you can go for island hopping trips or road trips, but to start off, take them on trips that are manageable – cruises like Bolsover Cruise Club’s river cruise deals are perfect for children because of how well organized they are.
 You could even start saving up for a trip to Disney!
 They’re perfect for any young family – and let’s face it, you’ll probably be just as excited as your kiddo when you see Peter Pan and Mickey Mouse for the first time!

 Secondly, look critically at what exactly you plan to take with you.
 You’ve probably already discovered that having a baby means that you’re weighed down with luggage pretty much at all times, between diaper bags, toys, strollers, etc. But remember that you can buy a lot of supplies in other countries like diapers, diaper bags, baby food, formula and so on.
 If you’re travelling long-distance, I recommend bringing a tablet along with you for entertainment.
 Kids get bored quickly!
 You’ll want to buy the best tablet (or las mejores tabletas digitales as they’d say in Spain) so that it doesn’t break whilst you’re away.
 Cheaper tablets aren’t durable or long-lasting, so bare this in mind.

 Do Your Research